Marjan18101013/HelloPaw/README.md

 - **Admin** has access to **Manage the System**
 - Product and Service selection actions extend to more specific use cases like `choose product` and `choose service`.
 - Payment actions extend to `pay product` and `pay service`, both of which require card validation from a **Bank** actor.

-This visual overview helps identify the scope and responsibilities within the system for both customers and administrators.

 ## Project Structure